 Or, if you’re in the suburbs, there may only be one area of your yard suitable for a garden.
 Did you know you can turn a sunny section of sod into a perfect garden spot?
 We did that along the south-facing side of our house.

 But don’t limit yourself to what seems obvious, think outside the box!
-Maybe you have a sunny patch of dirt along the fence line, or a nice large wall that gets plenty of sun.
+Maybe you have a sunny patch of soil along the fence line, or a nice large wall that gets plenty of sun.
 These are both great areas to utilize with pots, planters and even vertical trellises.

 Basic Garden Needs